spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/creating-marketplace-concrete-product.md

 You can create a marketplace concrete product in two ways:

 - While [creating an abstract marketplace product](/docs/marketplace/user/merchant-portal-user-guides/{{ page.version }}/products/abstract-products/creating-marketplace-abstract-product.html).
 - By adding a concrete product to the existing abstract product.

 To add a concrete product to the existing abstract product:
   1. Hover over the three dots next to the abstract product for which you will create a concrete product and click **Manage Product** or just click the line.
 This takes you to the *[Product name]* drawer.
 Navigate to the *Concrete Products* tab.
   2. On the *Concrete Products* page, click **Add Concrete Products**. *Create Concrete Products for [Abstract product name SKU]* drawer opens.
-  3. Based on the super attribute(s) selected while [creating an abstract product](/docs/marketplace/user/merchant-portal-user-guides/{{ page.version }}/products/abstract-products/creating-marketplace-abstract-product.html), add or select values to the existing super attribute(s).
+  3. Based on the super attribute(s) selected while [creating an abstract product](/docs/marketplace/user/merchant-portal-user-guides/{{ page.version }}/products/abstract-products/creating-marketplace-abstract-product.html), add or select values to the existing super attributes.
 Upon adding the super attribute values, the preview of the concrete products is displayed.

   {% info_block infoBox "Info" %}